Skip to main content

 If you're selling aesthetic products (Botox, fillers, skin care lines), laser equipment, practice management software, financing solutions, or marketing services to med spas, you need to reach the business owner or operations manager.
 The medical director can veto a clinical decision, but they typically don't select the software platform, negotiate with injectable distributors, or evaluate financing terms.

-A "med spa contact list" that gives you 8,000 medical director names and emails sounds comprehensive.
+A "med spa contact list" that gives you 8,000 medical director names and emails sounds complete.
 But if the person who makes purchasing decisions at 60% of those med spas isn't the medical director, your list is systematically missing the buyer.

 What a Med Spa Owners List Should Include